deftwork/tensorflow-diy/README.md

 This image is the base image for a set of images [Data Science Docker Stacks](https://goo.gl/qvx7Vv)

+## Latest Enhancements
+- Upgrade Ubuntu version to 18.04
+- Upgrade Pyhton version to 3.6

 ## Build Instructions

 Build for amd64 architecture python3